- China Tours +

 Being the Ice City of China and a popular winter destination, Harbin is famous for its very cold winters, ice and snow sculptures and exotic architecture.
 Every year from December to January of the next year is the annual Harbin International Ice and Snow Festival, and many parts of the city are turned into a wonderland of snow.
-China Highlights has listed for you top things to do in Harbin to help you enjoy the most out of your Harbin Tour.

 Coming to the ice city without skiing is like going to Beijing without visiting the Great Wall.
 As a potential candidate for the 2022 Winter Olympic, Harbin has a long snowing period and boasts one of the best and largest ski resorts in China – Yabuli Ski Resort.